Cadesh/test-container-8080/README.md

 # Test-Containter-8080

-This Image was created to test CodeBuild in AWS.
+This Image was created to test CodeBuild integration with GitHub.

 To make this work you must: